aimms/how-to/Articles/595/595-accessing-the-azure-datalake-externally.rst

    The headers for the request, showing the required 'x-ms-blob-type' header

 If the request succeeded you will get a 201 Created response, meaning the file is now stored in the 'test'-container on the ADLS.
 From here it can be accessed from within an AIMMS application for further usage.
-You can read more about this process in :doc:`../594/594-adls-data-integration.rst`.
+You can read more about this process in <a future article>.

 .. spelling:word-list::